Apochrosi/Modding-Requests/README.md

 You can currently replace the galaxy maps included in the vanilla game by naming custom map the same as a vanilla one.
 What I would like to see is the ability to add new maps to the game so that they exist alongside the vanilla ones instead of replacing them.

+40 - Invisible trais on species creation menu

+Make it possible to add traits to a species that are invisible in the game menu but visible once the game has begun similar to the planet habitability traits.

+41 - Unstealable Relics

+Make it so that you can make a relic unable to be stolen through taking a capital.

+42 - x.x.* versions available in the beta option in steam

+Make versions like 2.2.1 or 2.3.0 available for us to choose in the version rollback in steam.
+Currently we can only change to the latest version of a named patch instead of all the different versions of it.
+Some of the launch versions of some patches contains things such as unique assets that have since been removed or altered in such a way that they are unusable for some purposes.
+The only way currently is to find and torrent an older version of the game for the specific version of the game that you are looking for.
+Lettimg us rollback to such versions would let skip that step and lets us access those versions of the game in a quicker and more exact way.

+43 - Make it possible for species traits to have a species trait as a prerequisite

+I want the option to make species traits that can only be chosen in the species creation menu or genetic modification if it already has a certain species trait.
+In other words species trait B can only be chosen if species X has species trait A.

+44 -